criteo/fromconfig/README.md

 <a id="evaluate"></a>
 #### Evaluate

-Sometimes you want to simply import a class, configure a constructor via a `functools.partial` call.
-You can use the `EvaluateParser`
+The `EvaluateParser` makes it possible to simply import a class / function, or configure a constructor via a `functools.partial` call.

 For example